sizeru/aos-lab3/README.md

 A section is a contiguous region of a file.

 It seems to me that the program headers are mainly for protection, while sections indicate where the parts of an executable live.

+== Terms

+Straght from [wikipedia]("https://en.wikipedia.org/wiki/VDSO") on vdso and vvar (vdso variable) vDSO (virtual dynamic shared object) is a kernel mechanism for exporting a carefully selected set of kernel space routines to user space applications so that applications can call these kernel space routines in-process, without incurring the performance penalty of a mode switch from user mode to kernel mode that is inherent when calling these same kernel space routines by means of the system call interface.

+## Weird stuff
+I noticed there's still a GOT and linkage table in my executable.
+[Here's the culprit]("https://stackoverflow.com/questions/34850007/why-are-there-global-offset-tables-and-procedure-linkage-tables-in-statically-li")